locustcloud/locust-cloud/README.md

 ### Lambda Endpoints

 The Chalice endpoint exposes two endpoints; one to deploy and one to teardown the deployment.
-Simply `POST` the cluster name: `endpoint/<cluster_name>` to deploy and `DELETE` to teardown.
+Simply `POST` the cluster name: `endpoint/<cluster_name>` to deploy fand `DELETE` to teardown.

 Additional query parameters are:
 ```
 region_name: AWS region name for the deployment (defaults to eu-north-1)
-namespace: AWS namespace to scope the deployed pods
+namespace: Kubernetes namespace to scope the deployed pods
 ```

 ### Helpful Links